htwtech/solana-monitoring/README.md

 (crontab -l 2>/dev/null; echo "* * * * * /full/path/to/solana-monitoring/solana-monitor.sh") | crontab -
 ```

-6. Make sure the metrics file is being updated periodically.
+6. Make sure the `metricsFile` is being updated periodically.
 If not, re-run `solana-monitor.sh` manually and check your cron settings.

-7. Since node does not reset the metrics file after it is read, you can use this script to control its update.
+7. Since node exporter does not reset the metrics file after it is read, you can use this script to control its update.
 This script monitors the update of the metrics file and if it has not been updated within a specified interval, the script resets it.
 Add it to the cron

 ```bash